ingram1107/zettel-notes/lit/@Marshall2015.md

 much still be dominated by Islamism.
 China and India might move in if US ever withdraw or lessen its influence in the Middle East, especially when China has already established a prominent presence in Saudi Arabia, Iraq, and Iran.

+## India and Pakistan

+[Indian subcontinent](../202309061900.md) is shaped by the Hindu Kush and Baluchistan Desert Plateau to the northwest, Karakoram Range and Himalayan to the north and the east, Bay of Bengal to the southeast, Indian Ocean to the south, and the Arabian Sea to the southwest.
+Despite its vast flatland, the climate differences and disconnected rivers like the Ganges, Brahmaputra, and Indus contributes to linguistic and cultural diversity.

+Other than Pakistan and India, other minor powers such as Nepal and Bhutan are in the mercy of their two neighbours: China and India.
+Bangladesh, despite its rich farmland, suffers from constant flooding, and is surrounded by India, thus heavily under the hand of Indian government.

+Secular democracy and possession of major cities and financial hubs gives India a head start, make it easier to forge a unify Indian identity when comparing to Pakistan, which were left with an agriculture base and culturally divided regions.

+Pakistan has to face its deeply entrenched ethnic issues, as it is composed by 60% Punjabi, 14% Sindhi, 13.5% Pashtun, and 4.5% Baluchi.
+Sindhi population reluctance of becoming second-class citizens, Pashtun being culturally ties with their Afghan kins, and Baluchistan (45% territory of Pakistan) local secessionist movements despite rich of natural gas and mineral wealth, will be the primary concern of the Pakistan government.